 a.
 For Diagnosis

-Imaging techniques with AI has evolved that helps avoid errors.
+Imaging techniques with AI have evolved that help avoids errors.
 For instance, AI algorithms are developed for use in cardiology and radiology and are utilized extensively for accurate results.
-It is also used for identifying cancer cells in its early stages as well as heart attacks etc.
+It is also used for identifying cancer cells in their early stages as well as heart attacks etc.

 b.
 For Medicine Development